 Politics Insider: Ottawa releases economic update with billions in new spending

-- ▪Finance Minister François-Philippe Champagne announced more than $54 billion in new spending over six years in the spring economic statement.
+- ▪Finance Minister François-Philippe Champagne announced more than $54 billion in new spending over six years.

-- ▪The update includes $6 billion over five years for education and skilled trades training under a program called “Team Canada Strong.”
+- ▪The update includes about $6 billion for education and skilled trades incentives under the 'Team Canada Strong' initiative.

-- ▪Starting in 2027, the Canada Pension Plan base contribution rate will drop from 9.9% to 9.5%, saving employees and employers about $133 annually.
+- ▪Starting January 1, 2027, the Canada Pension Plan contribution rate will decrease from 9.9% to 9.5%, saving employees and employers approximately $133 annually.

 Opening excerpt (first ~120 words) tap to expand